godaddy/gasket/packages/gasket-engine/README.md

 # @gasket/engine

-Plugin engine for Gasket.
-This is used internally by the Gasket CLI.
+The Plugin Engine for Gasket - an internal tool for the Gasket CLI.

 ## What is a Plugin?

-A plugin a a module in the `gasket` ecosystem that provides a unit of functionality.
-Some plugins are core to the overall application, others optional.
+A Plugin is a module in the `gasket` ecosystem that offers a specific unit of functionality.
+Some plugins are integral to the core of the application, while others are optional.

-For documentation on plugins, refer to the [plugin guide].
+For detailed documentation on plugins, please refer to the [Plugin Guide](./packages/gasket-cli/docs/plugins.md).

 ## What is a Preset?

-A preset is simply a package with Gasket plugins dependencies.
-This allows common plugins to be grouped together, and loaded by way of a preset.
+A Preset is essentially a package containing dependencies on Gasket plugins.
+This allows you to group common plugins together and load them via a preset.

-For documentation on presets, refer to the [preset guide].
+For in-depth information on presets, please consult the [Preset Guide](./packages/gasket-cli/docs/presets.md).

 ## GasketAPI

-The `GasketAPI` object passed to hook functions has the following members:
+The `GasketAPI` object, which is passed to hook functions, provides the following members:

 ### config